Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Ultrafast Experiment

-For a direct demonstration of which IR phonons provide the driving, we vary the spectral content of the pump [Fig.~\ref{uqmf4}(c)] and measure the TBS amplitude.
-Again this is large only when the pump spectrum covers $\omega_a$ and $\omega_b$ [Fig.~\ref{uqmf4}(d)], and there is no sign of coherent magnetic dynamics in off-resonant conditions, such as driving frequencies above 6 THz.
-This proves that the opto-magnetic coupling is mediated by the resonant lattice excitations and cannot be explained by nonlinear effects involving non-resonant electronic excitations, such as free-carrier generation by THz-induced electronic breakdown \cite{Yamakawa17} or impact ionization \cite{Tarekegne17}.
+For a direct demonstration of which IR phonons provide the driving, we vary the spectral content of the pump by the insertion of different high- and low-pass filters, as described in App.~A. The resulting pump spectra are shown in Fig.~\ref{uqmf4}(c) and again the corresponding TBS amplitude, shown in Fig.~\ref{uqmf4}(d), is large only when the pump spectrum covers $\omega_a$ and $\omega_b$.
+There is no sign of coherent magnetic dynamics in off-resonant conditions, as we show explicitly for driving frequencies predominantly below 2 and above 5.5 THz.

+This proves that the opto-magnetic coupling is mediated by the resonant lattice excitations.
+However, one may still suspect that the phonon driving is not direct, but occurs rather as a consequence of nonlinear effects involving non-resonant electronic excitations.
+THz-induced free-carrier generation could result in the excitation of coherent phonons by displacive processes \cite{Zeiger92}, with modes $\omega_a$ and $\omega_b$ being favored by their spectral weight, and indeed the displacive mechanism has been the subject of some recent ultrafast studies \cite{Jnawali21,Giorgianni22}.
+To eliminate the possibility of THz-induced free-carrier generation in SrCu$_2$(BO$_3$)$_2$, we measured the transmission modulation of the NIR probe pulse whose polarization rotation is shown in Fig.~\ref{uqmf1}(c).
+The results of this study, which we show in App.~F, demonstrate conclusively that no free carriers are produced by our THz pump pulse, and hence that any mechanisms generating these, which include THz-induced electronic breakdown \cite{Yamakawa17} or impact ionization \cite{Tarekegne17,Hubmann20}, are excluded in SrCu$_2$(BO$_3$)$_2$.